EannaOCathainARM/Real-Time-Voice-Assistant/README.md

 > **NOTE**: The default value is defined in [gradle properties](gradle.properties) and can be modified
 > if a different framework is preferred by default.

+> **NOTE**: MediaPipe™ support is only for limited models.
+Please set your [Hugging Face](https://huggingface.co/) access token in your `.netrc` file.
+> Refer to the [custom configuration of mediapipe](https://gitlab.arm.com/kleidi/kleidi-examples/large-language-models#mediapipe-model) for more details.

 Details on supported LLM models can be found [here](https://gitlab.arm.com/kleidi/kleidi-examples/large-language-models#supported-models).